 - Work in small increments of time.
 Set a timer for 15-30 minutes.
 Try not to focus on anything but decluttering during this time.
 When the time is up, take a break.
 You can return to it later or just leave it at that for the day.
 This will help you avoid getting overwhelmed and burn out.

 - Have a plan for what you want to do with the items you’re not going to keep.
 Make sure you have boxes or bags ready for stashing items you want to donate — and have a pick up or drop off planned so you can get it out of your house ASAP.

 - Get reinforcements!
 You don’t have to do this alone.
 See if your spouse or even your kids can help you.
 Find a friend who also wants to declutter and take turns babysitting each other’s kids while you declutter.
 Join my Facebook Group for extra support and accountability. 🙂

 Check out this post for more tips on how to get started.
 And if you think you don’t have the time to take on decluttering – I’ve got you covered here.

-I invite you to join Totally Simplified – a free 7 day mini email course that will help you get started decluttering any space in your home, even if you’re a busy mom with no time.
+I invite you to join ny email newsletter community for weekly tips, tools and inspiration.
+When you do, you’ll get my decluttering starter guide for busy moms — Disaster Zone to Peaceful Home — for FREE.
+In it you’ll find guidance and strategies to help you get started decluttering any space in your home, even if you’re a busy mom with no time.
 See what you can gain when you let go of the clutter in your life!